yunhoc13/LIKELION_MOA/likelion/MOA_Product_Spec.md

 Default view: Monthly calendar.

-Mark dates where the user has:
+Mark dates where the dates has:

-Created an activity

-Joined an activity.
+Any kind of activities posted

 Tapping a date: